FahadDhruba/FahadDhruba/README.md

 Welcome to my GitHub profile!
 I'm Fahad, a passionate and dedicated Statistics student at Rajshahi University, Bangladesh.
 With a robust foundation in both theoretical knowledge and practical skills, I am carving a niche for myself in the world of web development and data analysis.

+It is the storage of my code.
+This code is only mine.
+Only mine.
+No Once ever could have my code.
+This code will never leave me ``I guess``.

 ## Skills and Technologies
 My journey in web development began with the basics - HTML and CSS.
 I quickly moved on to mastering Tailwind CSS, which I prefer for its utility-first approach and design flexibility.
 JavaScript added interactivity to my projects, and Python - my strongest language - has been pivotal in developing backend functionalities and data analysis tasks.
 PHP rounded out my full-stack capabilities.